-Security

-Intel Software Guard Extensions

-Intel Software Guard Extensions Provides a secured environment for running code or storing sensitive information in the context of the main OS.

-Default: Software Control
+ecurity

 Intel Platform Trust Technology

 Intel Platform Trust Technology On Enable or disable the Intel Platform Trust Technology (PPT) feature in the OS.

 Default: ON

 PPI Bypass for Clear Commands Enables or disables the Trusted Platform Model (TPM) Physical Presence Interface (PPI).
 When enabled, the OS will skip BIOS Physical Presence Interface (PPI) user prompts when issuing the Clear command.

+Default: OFF

+Clear Enables or disables the computer to clear the PTT owner information, and returns the PTT to the default state.

+Default: OFF

 Table 10.
-System setup options-Security menu (continued)
+System setup options-Security menu

-Default: OFF Clear Enables or disables the computer to clear the PTT owner information, and returns the PTT to the default state.
-Default: OFF SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.
+Security SMM Security Mitigation Enables or disables additional UEFI SMM Security Mitigation protections.
 Default: OFF NOTE: This feature may cause compatibility issues or loss of functionality with some legacy tools and applications.
-Data Wipe on Next Boot When enabled, the BIOS will schedule a data wipe cycle for all storage device connected to the system board on the next reboot.
+Data Wipe on Next Boot When enabled, the BIOS will schedule a data wipe cycle for all storage devices connected to the system board on the next reboot.
 Default: OFF Absolute Enables, disables or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute Software.
-Default: Enabled UEFI Boot Path Security Determines if the system will prompt the user to enter the admin password (set) when booting to a UEFI boot path device frim the F12 boot menu.
+Default: Enabled UEFI Boot Path Security Determines if the system will prompt the user to enter the admin password (if set) when booting to a UEFI boot path device frim the F12 boot menu.
 Default: Always Except Internal HDD.
-Enable Admin Setup Lockout Enables or disables the user from entering BIOS Setup when an Admin Password is set.
-Default: OFF Password Bypass Bypass the System (Boot) Password and the internal hard drive password prompts during a system restart.
-Default: Disabled Enable Non-Admin Password Changes Enables or disables the user to change the system and hard drive password without the need for admin password.
-Default: ON Non-Admin Setup Changes TPM 2.0 Security On Select whether or not the Trusted Platform Model (TPM) is visible to the OS Default: ON PPI Bypass for Enable Commands Enables or disables the OS to skip BIOS Physical Presence Interface (PPI) us prompts when issuing TPM PPI enabled and activate commands.
-Default: OFF PPI Bypass for Disable Commands Enables or disables The OS to skip BIOS PPI user prompts when issuing TPN PPI Disable and Deactivate commands.
-Default: OFF Attestation Enable Enables to control whether the TPM Endorsement Hierarchy is available to t OS.
-Disabling this setting restricts the ability to use the TPM for signature operations.
-Default: ON Key Storage Enable Enables to control whether the TPM Endorsement Hierarchy is available to t OS.
-Disabling this setting restricts the ability to use the TPM for storing own data.